sprague252/SVSoundAnalysis/README.md

 ### Run on Azure Notebooks

 Azure Notebooks is a cloud service that will run Jupyter notebooks without any need to install software on a local computer.
-Azure Notebooks is a free preview service that will be ending in September, but anyone with a Microsoft or ECU account can use it until then.
+Azure Notebooks is a free preview service that will be ending on October 9, 2020, but anyone with a Microsoft or ECU account can use it until then.

 Press the button to import this project onto Azure Notebooks: [![Azure Notebooks](https://notebooks.azure.com/launch.png)](https://notebooks.azure.com/import/gh/sprague252/SVSoundAnalysis) Sign in with a Microsoft (or ECU) account.
 Follow the prompts to import the repository.
 Click the run button on the upper right, and then open the notebooks `Sound Analysis-Static Figures.ipynb` and/or `Sound Analysis-Interactive Figures.ipynb`.

+Once you import the project to Azure Notebooks, it will be saved there, and you will not have to import it again (unless you want to start over).
+Just log on to Azure Notebooks to access your latest files.